aeon-technology/docs/content/ExeCommands/Model.md

   ...
 $End
 ```
 This is an array command loads multiple models.
-Each line for a model file in formats of msd, pdb, mol2.
+Each line is a model file in format of msd, pdb or mol2.

 ### SAVE (A)
 ```